hpaulkeeler/detcov/README.md

 The paper:

-* 2025 – Błaszczyszyn, and Keeler, `Adaptive determinantal scheduling with fairness in wireless networks'.
+* 2025 – Błaszczyszyn, and Keeler, _Adaptive determinantal scheduling with fairness in wireless networks_.

 We have implemented all our mathematical results in MATLAB and Python code, which is located in  the respective repositories: